 Don’t have time to make a grocery run before lunch?
-You’d be surprised what you can whip up at home with just five ingredients or fewer.
+You’d be surprised what you can whip up at home with just five ingredients (aside from salt and pepper) or fewer.
 There are plenty of interesting — yet simple — flavor combinations out there just waiting to be discovered, and why not start simple?
 Once you realize how few ingredients you need to serve up a five-star meal, you’ll be taking the express lane forevermore.

 But don’t take our word for it: See how irresistibly easy it is for yourself by cooking up one of these five recipes.